 There are several treatment options for stretch marks.
+In general, treatment of these scars is difficult.
+Treatment mostly improves the appearance of stretch marks and will not cause them to go away completely.
+Patients respond differently to treatments, and so results vary widely.
 If you are serious about dealing with unwanted stretch marks, it is best to be in the care of a dermatologist who can recommend your best options.
 If you go to a dermatologist, he or she will take a detailed medical history, including medications you are taking.
 Some medications can cause stretch marks, and it is very important to be open and honest with your doctor.
 Those medications include hormones and steroids.
-It is important to remember that you have to stick with a treatment plan in order to get the desired effect.
+It is important to remember that each treatment plan may require several visits and several treatment rounds.

-Dermabrasion or chemical peel can be used to address unwanted stretch marks, and there are new advances in laser surgeries.
-The degree of success with any treatment will be influenced by your age, your skin tone and your diet.
-It’s important to note that insurance coverage probably will not cover stretch mark removal because it is a cosmetic procedure (even if the stretch marks are particularly severe).
+Dermabrasion or chemical peel can be used to address unwanted stretch marks, and there are new advances in laser surgeries that can help the color and texture of the stretch marks.
+These advances help to blend stretch marks in with the surrounding skin.
+The degree of success with any treatment will be influenced by your age, skin tone, and diet.
+It is important to note that insurance coverage probably will not cover stretch mark removal because it is a cosmetic procedure (even if the stretch marks are particularly severe).

 Lotions and creams